 Buying short-term health plans in Illinois

-- New law limits short-term plans to six months after lawmakers override governor’s veto.
+- Illinois law limits short-term plans to six months after lawmakers override governor’s veto.

 - The state’s insurance department has also warned consumers about marketing tactics in which short-term plans are disguised as ACA-compliant coverage.

-- Eight insurers offer short-term plans in the state.
+- At least ten insurers offer short-term plans in the state.

 The legislation also calls for short-term plans to be sold with prominent warning labels, disclosing the fact that they are not minimum essential coverage, do not cover pre-existing conditions, and do not include coverage for all of the ACA’s essential health benefits.